AyoubSabri/Projet-C---Puissance-4/README.md

-# Projet-C---Puissance-4
+# connect4

-Implementation of the game "Connect 4" coded in C.
+C implementation of the game "connect4".